owid/etl/docs/guides/data-work/update-data.md

 ```bash
 etlr near_surface_temperature --grapher
 ```

+    !!! note
-NOTE: The ETL code is run locally, but the database you are accessing is the one from the staging server.
+        The ETL code is run locally, but the database you are accessing is the one from the staging server.

 - Commit your changes to the branch (now you should also include the changes in the dag).
 ```bash
 git add .